 Nickola Overall leads the REACH group at the University of Auckland.
 Her research interests focus on identifying the factors that determine the relative success of different communication strategies used when couples are trying to resolve relationship problems or support each other.
 She also examines how depression, attachment insecurities and sexist attitudes impact relationship functioning, and the relationship and family processes that exacerbate or overcome these difficulties.
 [Read More]

-Emily Cross is currently completing her PhD at the University of Auckland.
+Emily Cross completed her PhD in December 2018.
 Her primary areas of research focus on the intersection between social attitudes, individual differences and functioning within close, intimate relationships.
 This includes research examining the impact of sexist attitudes, attachment insecurity and power dynamics.
 [Read More]

 Valerie Chang is currently completing her PhD.
-Her main area of research focuses on how depression and rumination affect how individuals respond within interpersonal relationships and the interpersonal processes that sustain depression across time, such as biased perceptions and memories.
+Her main area of research focuses on how depression and rumination shape how individuals respond within interpersonal relationships and the interpersonal processes that sustain depression across time, such as biased perceptions and memories.
 [Read More]

 Caitlin McRae started her PhD in 2018 in the REACH and ELLA Labs.
 Her research focuses on the role of coparenting following conflict in order to uncover factors that influence the relationship between parental conflict and child outcomes.
 In particular, Caitlin is testing whether supportive coparenting attenuates the potentially harmful effects of conflict spill-over on children.
 [Read More]

 Camille Reid is currently completing her PhD at the University of Auckland.
 Her research examines the characteristics of partners that help buffer attachment insecurities in relationships.
 This involves examining how high self-esteem, low neuroticism and contextual empathic inaccuracy make partners more effective at softening highly avoidant and/or highly anxious defenses within intimate relationships.
 [Read More]